-- collaboration with our partner agencies to improve road, public transport, and pedestrian infrastructure informed by New Zealand Crime Prevention Through Environmental Design guidelines (see Section 5.4) - collaboration with service operators to ensure the highest standard of passenger and driver safety on board vehicles (see Section 2.7).
+Collaboration with our partner agencies to improve road, public transport, and pedestrian infrastructure informed by New Zealand Crime Prevention Through Environmental Design guidelines (see Section 5.4).

-Behaviour change-related safety actions
+Collaboration with service operators to ensure the highest standard of passenger and driver safety onboard vehicles (see Section 2.7).

-involve working with our partner agencies and key stakeholders to make our services more secure and comfortable for passengers and staff.
+Behaviour change-related interventions involve working with our partner agencies and key stakeholders to make our services more secure and comfortable for passengers and staff.
 They include:

-- collaboration with service operators to deliver rigorous driver training (see Sections 2.3 and 3.3) - · collaboration with schools to address anti-social behaviour (see Section 3.3) - marketing campaigns to improve awareness of best safety practices for passengers (see Section 2.5) - · use of security services at our interchange facilities to safely identify and manage anti-social behaviours that pose a risk to our drivers and passengers (see Section 5.4).
+- Collaboration with service operators to deliver rigorous driver training (see Sections 2.3 and 3.3). - · Collaboration with schools to address anti-social behaviour (see Section 3.3). - · Marketing campaigns to improve awareness of best safety practices for passengers (see Section 2.5). - · Use of security services at our interchange facilities to safely identify and manage anti-social behaviours that pose a risk to our drivers and passengers (see Section 5.4).